 - When your legal duty to preserve records is triggered, and what technology you may need to sift through when that duty arises

 - What records you should keep even though you are not required to

 - And much more!

 YOUR EXPERT INSTRUCTOR

 Jennifer P. Suberlak is an associate with Pettit Kohn Ingrassia Lutz & Dolin.
 Her practice focuses on employment and labor counseling and litigation.
 Jennifer helps employers manage the day-to-day issues arising in the employment context, craft and implement policies and procedures to ensure compliance, and navigate the litigation process.
 Jennifer also provides harassment prevention training for California employers.

-This program has been submitted for pre-approval for 1.5 hours of general recertification credit toward PHR and SPHR recertification.
-For more information about certification or recertification, please visit the HR Certification Institute website at www.hrci.org
+This program has been pre-approved for 1.5 hours of general recertification credit toward PHR and SPHR recertification.
+For more information about certification or recertification, please visit the HR Certification Institute website at www.hrci.org.

 Business & Legal Resources (BLR) is recognized by SHRM to offer Professional Development Credits (PDCs) for the SHRM-CP or SHRM-SCP.
 This program is valid for 1.5 PDCs for the SHRM-CP or SHRM-SCP.
 For more information about certification or recertification, please visit the SHRM Certification website at www.shrm.org/certification.